 The proxy database is an index file called TCPIP\$PROXY.DAT.
 If you use the configuration procedure to configure NFS, this empty file is created for you.
 You populate this file by adding entries for each NFS user.
-See Section 23.3 for instructions on how to add entries to the proxy database.
+See Section 23.3, "Registering Users in the Proxy Database" for instructions on how to add entries to the proxy database.